opengsn/docs/faq/fromV2.md

-# API Changes from GSNv2 to GSNv3
+# Migrating from GSNv2 to GSNv3

 This document outlines the changes to the code for applications to move from GSNv2 to GSNv3